thechangelog/draft/draft/ansible-docker.md

 To go from no server to a fully deployed Rails application in just under 12 minutes is impressive by any standard.
-To get a very basic Continuous Integration system for free and be able to preview different versions of an application side-by-side the "live" version, without affecting it in any way, is incredibly powerful.
+To get a very basic Continuous Integration system for free and be able to preview different versions of an application side-by-side, without affecting the "live" version which runs on the same hosts in any way, is incredibly powerful.
 This makes me very excited, and having reached the end of the article, I can only hope that you share my excitement.

 I gave a talk at the January 2014 London Docker meetup on this subject, [I have shared the slides on